In relief for Amrapali buyers, SC directs banks to release balance loan amount

 With this order, the banks will now have to restructure the loans.
 During the last hearing, SBICAP Ventures had told the SC that it was ready to fund the stalled projects of the firm.
 It also told the court that it would create a special purpose vehicle with a court receiver on board and would also appoint a Chief Executive Officer to take over the construction of the seven stalled projects.

-The construction of the stalled projects of Amramali is now being handled by the National Buildings Construction Corporation.
+The construction of the stalled projects of Amrapali is now being handled by the National Buildings Construction Corporation.